-According to statistics most people dread meetings and consider them a complete waste of time.
-They hate sitting through bad conferences and are always scrambling and wondering at the end of these meetings as to how they are going to deal with the time loss.
-Bad meetings are mostly entirely out of context, and they take away a lot of time from the workforce’s productive hours.
-They have no relevance or significance to the workforce’s area of expertise, and they are incredibly wasteful.
+Bad meetings are mostly entirely out of context and take away a lot of time from the workforce’s productive hours.
+They have no relevance or significance to the workforce’s area of expertise and are incredibly wasteful.

 1. Hold meetings simultaneously

 A golden rule for every enterprise is to hold meetings at the same time and day of the week each time unless there is an emergency.
-This way,, the workforce will be prepared and get used to the schedule and prepare in advance for these meetings.
-Make sure that you notify them in advance about the meeting, and they have all sent some or the other response to the emails sent.
+This way,, the workforce will be prepared, get used to the schedule, and prepare in advance for these meetings.
+Make sure that you notify them in advance about the meeting, and they have all sent some of the other responses to the emails sent.
 They should be in a position to justify themselves if they are unable to attend the meeting.

 2. Make the meetings interactive

-3. Meetings should add value and expertise of the salesperson
+3. Meetings should add value and expertise to the salesperson

-At the end of the day as a manager, you should make sure that the sales meeting adds value to the professionals attending it.
-It should not seem like frivolous affair and professionals should not crib and dismiss it as another waste of time.
-As a manager, it is your duty to make sure that the professionals gain something out of it and they are satisfied and happy that they attended the meeting.
+At the end of the day, as a manager, you should make sure that the sales meeting adds value to the professionals attending it.
+It should not seem like a frivolous affair, and professionals should not crib and dismiss it as another waste of time.
+As a manager, it is your duty to make sure that the professionals gain something out of it and that they are satisfied and happy that they attended the meeting.

-4. Set the mood and theme of the meeting by asking opinions and ideas
+4. Set the mood and theme of the meeting by asking for opinions and ideas